skeeey/foundation-docs/runbook/ManagedClusters/ManagedClusterAvailableConditionUnknown.md

 ## Diagnosis

-1. Check the `ManagedClusterConditionAvailable` condition status on the hub cluster.
+1. Check the status of `ManagedClusterConditionAvailable` condition of your cluster on the hub cluster.

 ```sh
 oc get managedcluster <cluster-name> -o jsonpath='{.status.conditions[?(@.type=="ManagedClusterConditionAvailable")].status}'